TheSpaghettiDetective/obico-server/website/docs/server-guides/advanced/email_guide.md

       EMAIL_HOST=smtp.gmail.com    # -> such as smtp.gmail.com
-      EMAIL_HOST_USER=changeme@example.com  # -> such as your email address for a Gmail account EMAIL_HOST_PASSWORD="akepassword  # -> your email account password, or your app password EMAIL_PORT=587   # Check with your email provider to make sure.
+      EMAIL_HOST_USER=changeme@example.com  # -> such as your email address for a Gmail account EMAIL_HOST_PASSWORD="fakepassword  # -> your email account password, or your app password EMAIL_PORT=587   # Check with your email provider to make sure.
 DO NOT surround it with quotes.
 Otherwise email won't be sent!
       EMAIL_USE_TLS=True # -> Still set to True even for Outlook with STARTTLS DEFAULT_FROM_EMAIL=changeme@example.com  # -> For Outlook set this to match EMAIL_HOST_USER: field, otherwise it is recommended not to change (Seems to work for Gmail without issue)